The Student visa allows overseas students to study on a higher education course with us. This visa has replaced the Tier 4 (General) visa route.

-- It gives you an individual CAS number and confirms that you have the required documentation and funds to make a visa application
+- It gives you a unique CAS number and confirms that you have the required documentation and funds to make a visa application

-- The CAS is valid for 6 months and can only be used once
+- The CAS is valid for six months and can only be used once

-- If your visa application is refused, you can’t use the same CAS number to re-apply and new CAS number must be issued
+- If your visa application is refused, you can’t use the same CAS number to re-apply.
+A new CAS number must be issued.

 How do I get a CAS?